Liampronan/DualCameraKit/README.md

 `DualCameraKit` is an iOS library that makes simultaneous front & back camera capture simple – blending the view and the viewer in a single shot, as seen in apps like Snapchat and BeReal.

-For simple, drop-in functionality, you can use `DualCameraScreen`, a SwiftUI View that's setup with some options for different dual-camera layouts.
+For simple, drop-in functionality, you can use `DualCameraScreen`, a SwiftUI View with buttons for photo capture, video recording, and toggling through the different dual-camera layouts and recording modes.

-For deeper customizability, you can access raw front/back streams via the `DualCameraManager`,
+For deeper customizability, you can access the lower-level components that `DualCameraScreen` is built on

 # Example Screenshot